terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 1. Process reads as outlined in parts I-IV.

-2. For each sequencing run, create a text file that contains a list of all the R1 and R2 filenames.
-Call these files run1.txt, run2.txt, etc.
+2. For each sequencing run, create a text file that contains a list of all the forward and reverse read filenames.

-3. Move the text files into the directory that contains the cat.fasta.gz file.
+3. Move these text files into the directory that contains the cat.fasta.gz file.

 4. Create a summary file that lists the text files from above.